 This weatherproof smart video camera can stream and record at 1080p HD, see a vast 130 degrees for a large coverage area, and operates outside, rain or shine.
-Connect it to your Nest Hub, ask Google Assistant to "show me the backyard," and get alerts when the camera detects motion or suspicious sounds.
+Connect it to your Nest Hub, and ask Google Assistant to "show me the backyard," and the smart detection impressed us during our review, where you can get alerts when the camera detects motion or suspicious sounds.

 In addition to keeping your home safe, the SimpliSafe Home Security System also knows when you leave, so it can automatically adjust your Nest Thermostat.
 You can ask Google Assistant to arm your system or check its status at any time.
 Plus, you don't have to deal with unnecessary contracts to keep your home secure and safe from the bad guys.